 One of the difficulties when photographing the golden hour is the big contrast between sky and landscape.
 The sky is still bright but the landscape is quickly getting darker which is making it challenging to capture a well-exposed image where both the sky and landscape looks good.

 There are several methods to overcome this hurdle, such as capturing multiple exposures and blending them in post-processing, but the far easier alternative is to use a Graduated Neutral Density Filter.

-For filters I can recommend the NiSi medium graduated ND filter.
+For filters I'd recommend the NiSi medium graduated ND filter.
 This also requires a holder and adapter depending on your camera model.
-And I'd personally avoid any circular / screw-in GND filters.

 The filter is darkened on the top and transparent on the bottom and is placed in front of your lens.
 By covering the sky with the darkened part, you're able to get a well-exposed image right away!

 Even though the sun is softer during golden hour you should still consider its placement in your photo.
 It's possible to shoot directly towards the sun but it still is a lot brighter than the landscape and may cause a lot of difficulties.